Nickchapman3773/Uranium-Fever/README.md

 - Altering Uranium Fever - Can I alter mods in Uranium Fever?
 	- We do not support alterations of the list.
+- Clean Install - Do I need a clean install of Fallout: New Vegas and Fallout 3 in order to install Uranium Fever?
+	- No!
+Uranium Fever is entirely self contained and seperate from your normal Fallout installations!
 - Crashing - I am crashing, what can I do to fix it?
 	- Post your crashlog (found in the Uranium Fever > [NoDelete] Stock New Vegas > Crash Logs folder) in the Uranium Fever Support channel on discord (link provided above).
 - Disabled Mods - Should all of the mods that say (IP) after them be disabled?